 Reluctant to kill a clearly desperate woman – not least because of the adverse publicity it would engender – the Belfast HQ Staff allowed McConville to live, albeit with a warning of fatal consequences should she be caught spying again.
 By December their patience was ended and after a short discussion over “banishment” versus “execution” her death was ordered through a majority vote.
-Among those supporting the latter option was the Brigade OC or officer commanding, Gerry Adams.
+Among those supporting the latter option was the Brigade OC or officer commanding.
 However the manner of her killing was hotly debated.
 There were continuing fears that the acknowledged detention and killing by the Irish Republican Army of a widowed mother of ten children (including a young political prisoner) would have a disastrous effect on support for the movement; that it would be exploited by Britain’s well-oiled propaganda-machine, as well as insurgent rivals in the OIRA; and that the slaying could reduce morale among local volunteers.

 Following Jean McConville’s disappearance chaos reigned amongst her family.
-A long-delayed investigation by the Royal Ulster Constabulary or RUC, the United Kingdom’s hated paramilitary police force in the north-east of Ireland, uncovered virtually nothing, meeting a wall of communal silence in the Irish nationalist community of West Belfast.
+A long-delayed investigation by the Royal Ulster Constabulary or RUC, the United Kingdom’s hated paramilitary police force in the north-east of Ireland, uncovered virtually nothing, meeting a wall of communal silence in the Irish nationalist neighbourhood of West Belfast.
 Though some officers suspected her kidnap and killing by the IRA a campaign of misinformation by British Army intelligence to cover up their role in the whole affair, spreading rumours that the widowed mother had abandoned her children for a new lover, added to the confusion that hung over the case.
 Within months the halfhearted RUC investigation was closed down and it would take another three decades and a peace process for the McConville family to uncover some of the the truth and the hidden remains of their mother.

 In reading the New Yorker article some points should be born in mind: